leonardoarroyo/hsbf/README.md

   -h,--help                Show this help text
 ```

-## Status
+## Download
-This project, although functional, is under active development.
-There's no release cycle defined, but one should be able to compile it with ease by running `stack build`.
+You can find binary releases for linux at the [releases page](https://github.com/leonardoarroyo/hsbf/releases).
+There is no macOS releases for now, but you should be able to build from source with `stack build`.

 ## Todo
 * Allow for configurable cell size(currently 8bit, interpreter should be able to handle 16, 32 and 64bit cells as well)
 * Improve test suite
-* Create build and release workflow
 * Add debugging capabilities
 * Maybe turn this into a compiler for fun